Diabetic retinopathy and diabetic macular edema

 The American Academy of Ophthalmology (AAO) notes that all diabetics who have the disease long enough eventually will develop at least some degree of diabetic retinopathy, though less advanced forms of the eye disease may not lead to vision loss.

 In the United States, minorities appear particularly vulnerable to vision loss caused by diabetic eye disease.

-Hispanics with diabetes also are at higher risk of developing diabetic retinopathy and vision loss.
+Hispanics with diabetes are also at higher-than-average risk of developing diabetic retinopathy and vision loss.

-Los Angeles Latino Eye Study results announced in May 2010 show that 42 percent of Hispanics who have had diabetes for more than 15 years also will develop diabetic retinopathy, compared with a general population average of 15 percent.
+Results of the NEI-sponsored Los Angeles Latino Eye Study show that 42% of Hispanics who have had diabetes for more than 15 years will also develop diabetic retinopathy, compared with 15% for all individuals with diabetes of similar duration.

-Native Americans also are at high risk of developing diabetes and related diabetic eye disease.
-As an example, Pima Indians have a 35 percent prevalence of diabetes compared with 8 to 9 percent of the general U.S. population.
+Native Americans are also at high risk of developing diabetes and related diabetic eye disease.
+Pima Indians, for example, have a 35% prevalence of diabetes compared with 9.4% among the general U.S. population.

 You must make every effort through medical intervention and other remedies to address diabetes and diabetic retinopathy before you qualify for special considerations under the Americans with Disabilities Act (ADA).